 On another occasion there was a boy at the playground that said April's skin looked like chocolate and vanilla.
 Instead of taking that as an insult she made up a superhero that was called "Swirl girl" that looked like a chocolate and vanilla ice cream cone.
 She had this idea for a long time and finally drew what the superhero would look like.

 It’s important to let the kids and adults, that will be around your child, know about vitiligo.
 Just answer any questions as honestly as possible.
 With April, kids just wanted to know that they wouldn’t catch it.
 After they were reassured, they played and never had a second thought about it.

 I think April felt she was the only one that had vitiligo and that made her feel even more different.
 We found a support group on the Internet and she had “pen pals” from all over the world.
 We had a big map with everyone marked with a flag so she could see how many others there were all over the world.
 We also went to the vitiligo conference each year so she could meet, face to face, with others her age.
 Now there are websites and support groups online where kids can see there are others out there that look just like them.

-If you are in the Los Angeles area there’s a wonderful group called More Than My Skin that meets from time to time.
+If you are in the Los Angeles area there’s a wonderful group called More Than My Skin http://www.morethanmyskin.com/, that meets from time to time.
 This is their mission statement. “ This project was born to bring together people in the vitiligo community.
 We are a network of powerful individuals, of all races, genders and ages.
 What we have in common is the unique physical beauty that is called vitiligo.
 You are not alone."
-Or check out Vitiligo Support International to see when they will be having another conference.
-They also have a support page with people in different states.
+There are many different support groups that you can find on Facebook and Instagram.
+See which one is a good fit for you.

 4. What to do to help your child fit in